lingobus/mpa-starter/README.md

 5. stylus(stylus -> postcss)
 6. postcss with autoprefixer,preset-env(using browserslist for browser compatibility)
 7. multiple pages
-8. specify one or multiple page(s) for development(production) to speed up your work flow
-9. hmr for everything
-10. element-ui@2.4.8
+8. element-ui@2.4.8
-11. axios@0.18.0
+9. axios@0.18.0
-12. mock data
+10. mock data
-13. a bunch of solutions......
+11. a bunch of solutions......

+using the best practice of multi-page webpack config is the principle of this project. you can:
+1. use `require('./some-img.png')` in pug entry.
+2. write pug with hmr support(entry png, vue pug and their included or extended dependences ).
+3. js/css injection support for pug entry.
+4. put all dependences(pug,css,js,img...) of one page in one folder.
+5. specify page num and port name when running dev server(PAGE=lazyload PORT=8081 npm start)

 ## Build Setup